ADULT AND SECOND EDUCATION

-ESL is a program for those limited English proficient students who have a focus on improving English communication skills such as speaking, reading, writing, and listening.
-These classes are made to help improve fluency, pronunciation, expand vocabulary and learn how to cope in American society.
+ESL is a program for limited English proficient students who have a focus on improving English communication skills such as speaking, reading, writing, and listening.
+These classes are designed/structured to improve fluency and pronunciation, expand vocabulary and educate on coping in American society.

 This program is designed for the adult learner who wishes to strengthen reading, writing, math or life-coping skills and go on to obtain their High School Equivalency (HSE).
 The program offers basic instruction in reading, math, and/or language.
 Individuals are pre-tested to determine reading and math entry levels.

 Students will acquire the skills and knowledge needed in preparation for the Naturalization exam for Citizenship.
 Students will receive guidance in completion of the N-400 application.
 They will also be dual enrolled in small business management classes through Continuing Education.

 This program combines occupational skills training with Adult Education and Literacy services to increase the educational and career advancement of participants.
 Individual instruction is based on the student’s program of study for an in-demand career.
 Assessment and advising is also a part of the program as assistance in employability, eligibility of students, and job placement is provided upon completion of the program.

 UPDATED: March 31, 2020